'Synchronicity has nothing to do with order, but everything with chaos.'

-Belgium based architect / photographer, Iwert Bernakiewicz (º1970), is educated as an architect and blends his photography skills with two decades of experience in architectural design and education.
+Belgium based architect / photographer, Iwert Bernakiewicz (º1970), is educated as an architect and blends his artistic skills with two decades of experience in architectural design and education. (cv/pdf)

-His artistic work challenges our observation.
+His work challenges our observation.
 The overal theme ‘FRAG’, serves as an acronym and working theme: ‘for real, augmented gazing’.
 At the same time it is the German word for ‘ASK’, the constant questioning of our (human) actions and surroundings.
+On the other hand it is an abbreviation for fragment.
+‘Frag’ from the Latin ‘frangere’, to break, is also found in fragility, the breakable.

 Iwert’s experience in architectural design allows him to question three dimensional space, transforming ‘reality’ into two dimensional representations and fold-out two and a half dimensional sculptures showing condensed parallel realities.

-Featured portfolios are organised in the following domains:
+The featured portfolios are freely organised in the following domains:

 (FRAG)# stories questioning our presence, for real augmented gazing;